solaris0141/CTF-Writeup/SherpaCTF2024/README.md

 From the challenge title alone, I was sort of expecting maybe executables compiled over each other in these 3 different languages, but I definitely was hoping it wouldn't be something like this.
 And yet, when I first decompiled the file, the feeling that what I have expected came true.

 During the initial disassembly analysis by my team member H3R0US1, the biggest thing he noticed was that there is a specific xor function done on 9437184 (0x900000) bytes to a key and xor again with the index it is at.
-> Here is the flag! https://r.mtdv.me/here-is-the-flag
+> Key: Here is the flag! https://r.mtdv.me/here-is-the-flag

 ![phase1](phase1.png)
 ![xor](phase1_xor.png)